22 Jan 2019

 “We’re funded by a Silicon Valley VC.”

 Venture Capitalists are investors who put money behind high-growth companies – if they believe in your venture, they’ll provide the capital.
 It’s a high-risk investment, as the companies are often just starting out, but always expected to deliver long-term rewards.
 Interestingly, a VC doesn’t have to be monetary – it could be resources or expertise-related, and is usually in exchange for equity or shares.

 Hoping you’ve found this article useful and good luck on your job hunt.
-Learn more about the types of jobs scaleups are recruiting for in Melbourne.

 Article up next